Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 **Our Commitment:** We're not just building tech; we're building a movement.
 Here's what we promise:

-- **Participation Pioneers:** Dive into the development of Convex with us!
+- **Participation Pioneers:** Dive in and develop Convex with us!
 Whether it's through open-source wizardry or bounty programs, we want you to shape the future alongside us.

 - **Investing in Tomorrow:** Where it makes sense, we're not just bystanders; we're investors.
-We're creating the essential infrastructure and standards that make the open economic systems a reality.
+We're creating the essential infrastructure and standards that make open economic systems a reality.

 - **Ethics at the Core**: Our community isn't just a group; it's a collective.
 We're all about inclusion and ethical principles.
 If you're here to make a positive impact, you're in the right place.

 - **Your Success, Our Mission:** Builders and entrepreneurs, this one's for you!
 We're not just about Convex; we're about your success.
 Let's make your projects with Convex the next big thing!

 - **Convex Ownership:** Here's the reality: Convex isn't anyone's property.
-While the Foundation ensures smooth governance, Convex is fundamentally an open invitation.
-It's your technology, a product of the digital landscape—a tool for you to shape and utilize as you see fit.
+While the Foundation ensures smooth governance, Convex is an open invitation.
+It's your technology, a product of the digital landscape—a tool for you to shape and use as you see fit.

 - **Join the Adventure:** Ready to be part of something bigger?
 Dive into the heart of it all—the [Convex Discord Server](https://discord.gg/fsnCxEM).
 It's not just a server; it's the bustling agora where ideas collide, dreams take flight, and the Convex community comes alive.